S2AUlendo/UlendoCaaS/ulendo_autocal.md

     - No, a Raspberry Pi is a required to connect and collect data from the accleromter

-6. Can I use this on my printer that does not run Marlin ⋅⋅* No, this plugin was specifically made to work with a Marlin feature called FT_MOTION developed by ULENDO.
-It is only compatible with versions of Marlin >2.1.3

-7. Can I use this on my printer that does not run Marlin ⋅⋅* No, there is planned support for other platforms in the future.
+6. Can I use this on my printer that does not run Marlin ⋅⋅* No, there is planned support for other platforms in the future.
 However, currently only Marlin versions >2.1.3 is supported